Steps to Upload to Ftp Server Command Line

 - If yous are not in the file'southward current location on the FTP server, navigate at that place using the

-command to transfer the file from its current path.
-For instance, to download thedocument-with-a-error.txt
+gocommand to transfer the file from its current path.
+For instance, to download thedocument-with-a-error.txtfile from the FTP server'sfinalized-documentssubfolder in thepublic_htmlfolder, enter:ftp> cd public_html/finalized-documents ftp> get document-with-a-fault.txt

 Additional Documentation